natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 1. Write a sum-of-products expression for F.

-3. Write a minimal sum-of-products expression for F. Show a combinational circuit that implements F using only INV and NAND gates.
+3. Write a minimal sum-of-products expression for F. Show a combinational circuit that implements F using AND INV and NAND gates.
 4. Implement F using one 4-input MUX and inverter.
 1. Write a minimal sum-of-products expression for NOT(F).